Sajad-Hussaini/sgsim/README.md

 # SGSIM
 <p align="justify">
-<strong>SGSIM</strong> is a Python package for simulating earthquake ground motions based on specific earthquake and site characteristics.
-This package enables users to apply the site-based stochastic simulation model (as detailed in the reference section) to a target ground motion time series and provides tools for visualizing the simulation results.
-Designed for researchers, engineers, and others working with seismic data, SGSIM offers an efficient and user-friendly approach to generating ground motion time series at specific recording stations.
-It also allows for the generation of multiple realizations of a target record to account for variability, without relying on the selection and scaling of existing ground motions.
+<strong>SGSIM</strong> is a Python package for simulating a target earthquake ground motion time series.
+This package enables users to apply the site-based stochastic simulation model (as noted in the reference section) to a target ground motion time series and obtain model parameters that implicitly account for the earthquake and site characteristics.
+Given the model parameters, the package can simulate multiple realizations of the target motion to account for the aleatoric nature of the ground motion.
+It also provides tools for visualizing the simulation results.
 </p>

 ## Table of Contents